simonwogram/Scaling_pollinator_camera_trap_data/README.md

 ## Camera-trap detections

-The camera-trap detection data used in this study were provided by the authors of:
+The camera-trap detection data used in this workflow were provided by the authors of:

 > Bjerge, K., Alison, J., Dyrmann, M., Frigaard, C. E., Mann, H. M. R., & Høye, T. T. (2023). *Accurate detection and identification of insects from camera trap images with deep learning*.
 PLOS Sustainability and Transformation, 2(3), e0000051. https://doi.org/10.1371/journal.pstr.0000051